Skip to main content

 Sourcing Local Foods

-• Check with your local USDA DoD Fresh Program vendor or the Fresh Fruit and Vegetable Order/ Receipt System (FFAVORS) web page External link opens in new window or tab.; to learn more about local and organic products available to your school(s)
+• Check with your local USDA Department of Defense (DoD) Fresh Program vendor or the Fresh Fruit and Vegetable Order/ Receipt System (FFAVORS) web page External link opens in new window or tab.; to learn more about local and organic products.

 • Utilize the micro purchase option to test out new purchasing relationships; for more information regarding micro thresholds, visit the USDA’s Updates to the Federal Micro-Purchase Threshold External link opens in new window or tab. policy memo.